Renesas-SST/meta-renesas/meta-rzg2l/docs/recipes-docs/rzpi-readme/files/README.md

 28 directories, 92 files
 ```

-**The above structure is built using the target image `IMAGE=core-image-qt`.
-Other images will have the same structure.**
+**The above structure is an example when building using the target image `IMAGE=core-image-qt`.
+The compressed root filesystems and the environment artifacts will have names with the prefix `core-image-qt`.
+Other target images will have the same structure.**

 ### eSDK